SymfonyCasts/symfony-ux/sfcasts/stimulus/react-props.md

 that returns the featured product as JSON.
 That's often how you do things in React or Vue.

 But...
 I *don't* want to do that.
-Everything would load faster and be simpler if we avoided the Ajax call and instead, prepared the feature product data on the server and passed it directly into our React component on page load.
-And... we totally *can* do that.!
-How?
-With the handy values API.
+Everything would load faster and my life would be simpler if we could avoid creating that endpoint and making the Ajax call.
+How can we do that?
+By preparing the feature product data on the server and passing it directly into our React component on page load.
+That's easy thanks to the values API.

 ## Adding a Value for the Prop

 Check it out: we know that our component requires a `product` prop, which is an object.
 So in our Stimulus controller, add a `static values` set to an object with a `product` key set to `Object`.
-Then, pass this product value into the component as a prop: `product={this.productValue}`.
+We can pass this product value into the component as a prop: `product={this.productValue}`.

 Beautiful.
-Now, open the template for this page, which is `templates/registration/register.html.twig`.
-Above the h1, add a new div with a col class... and bind the controller right here:
+Now open the template for this page, which is `templates/registration/register.html.twig`.
+Above the `h1`, add a new div with a col class... and bind the controller right here:
 `{{ stimulus_controller()` }} with `featured-product-react`.